Communism in Colombia: The Banana Massacre (1928-29)

 The Comintern was indirectly involved in the planning and execution of the strike in Santa Marta and its failure was openly discussed in the First Conference of Latin American Communist Parties that took place in Buenos Aires the following year.
 The conference sought to uncover the reasoning behind the failure of the labor uprising and determine who was to blame for it.
 Maheca, along with other leaders of the Partido Socialista Revolucionario, provided a report that detailed the key reasons for failure, along with other facts of the strike.
 Maheca reported that over 32,000 workers were armed and prepared to strike against UFCO, yet he blamed indecision from their liberal allies in Bogota for the general failure of the uprising.
-The Liberal party - with whom they sought a united front- did not provide solidarity with the strike or with the attempt for revolution, directly weakening the cause of the PSR.
+The Liberal party - with whom they sought a united front, did not provide solidarity with the strike or with the attempt for revolution, directly weakening the cause of the PSR.
 The Comintern also provided their own report outlining their interpretation of the failure in Santa Marta.
 The letter from the Comintern made clear the belief that the uprising would have been successful and revolutionary had it been under the leadership of a true communist party.

 The Liberal Revolution (1930-45)

 Liberals came into power in 1930 under the leadership of Enrique Olaya Herrera and the presidency of Alfonso López Pumarejo (1934–38).
-The people's uprising began after the UFCO banana workers massacre eventually brought the Liberals into power.
+An uprising began after the UFCO banana workers massacre eventually brought the Liberals into power.
 The Colombian Communists also supported the Liberals and the social and economic issues brought up by their government.

-There were many social reforms that happened in their ruling period of 15 years, causing some to call it the “Revolution on the March”.
+The Liberals implemented a series of reforms in their 15 years of power, called the “Revolution on the March."
 The 1936 constitutional amendments gave the government to influence the privately owned economic interests.
-The rights of the labor were established such as 8 hours per day, 6 days per week and the pre-informed work strike.
-The Liberal government influenced by the Communists thought the people's education is the most significant factor when taken into the consideration on every angle, and they taken it into the government control from the influence of the Catholic Church.
+The rights of the labor were established such as 8 hours per day, 6 days per week and a right to a pre-informed strike at work.
+Influenced by the Communists, the Liberal government reformed Colombia's education system by putting it in the hands of the government, rather than the Catholic Church.

-The social revolution of the Communist-influenced Liberals in Colombia lasted only about 15 years.
-The second term of President Alfonso López Pumarejo (1942–46) did not complete due to political pressure against him from various forces which forced him to resign.
-Then in 1946 the Conservatives came to power when the popular Jorge Eliécer Gaitán failed in his bid to become the Liberal Party candidate, and ran instead as an independent, thereby splitting the Liberal vote and giving the victory to Conservative candidate Mariano Ospina Perez (Mariano Ospina Perez 565,939 votes, Gabriel Turbay 441,199 votes, Jorge Eliécer Gaitán 358,957 votes).
+The social revolution of the Liberals in Colombia lasted only about 15 years.
+President Alfonso López Pumarejo (1942–46) did not complete his second term due to political pressure against him which forced him to resign.
+In 1946, the Conservatives came to power when Jorge Eliécer Gaitán failed in his bid to become the Liberal Party candidate, and ran instead as an independent, thereby splitting the Liberal vote and giving the victory to Conservative candidate Mariano Ospina Perez.